-The 2012-2013 Season marks David Lockington’s 14th season as music director of the Grand Rapids Symphony and his final year in the position.
-Under his direction the Symphony has achieved new heights of artistic excellence and greater acclaim, including numerous four-star concert ratings by The Grand Rapids Press.
-In 2005 Lockington led the orchestra before a full house in New York's Carnegie Hall.
+The 2013-2014 Season marks David Lockington’s 15th season as music director of the Grand Rapids Symphony and his final year in the position.
+Under his direction, the Symphony has achieved new heights of artistic excellence and greater acclaim, including numerous four-star concert ratings by The Grand Rapids Press.
+In 2005 Mr. Lockington led the orchestra before a full house in New York’s Carnegie Hall.
 The New York Times commended the orchestra for being a model in the Classical music world.
 The Grand Rapids Symphony also earned a 2007 Grammy Award nomination and has five recordings led by Mr. Lockington.
 The recordings have received high praise, including the orchestra’s CD of Adolphus Hailstork’s Second and Third Symphonies, released internationally on the Naxos label in 2007.
 Additionally, 2008 saw the successful start of the Grand Rapids Symphony Youth Choruses.
 At his initiative, the Symphony has also reached out to new and diverse audiences through its annual community concert “Symphony with Soul,” now in its 12th season.

-Lockington conducts the Symphony on seven of nine concerts series, as well as festival and outreach concerts.
+Mr. Lockington conducts the Symphony on seven of ten concert series, as well as festival and outreach concerts.
 His guest conducting engagements include appearances with the Saint Louis, Houston, Detroit, Seattle, Toronto, Vancouver, Colorado, Oregon, Phoenix, Indianapolis, Pacific, Nashville, San Diego, Kansas City and Columbus symphonies; the Louisville Orchestra and National Arts Centre Orchestra in Ottawa; the Buffalo, Rochester, Calgary and Louisiana philharmonics; and the Orchestra of St. Luke’s at Carnegie Hall.
 Internationally, he has conducted the China Broadcasting Symphony Orchestra in Beijing and Taiwan, led the English Chamber Orchestra on a tour in Asia and appeared with the Orquesta Sinfonica del Principado de Asturias in Spain and the Northern Sinfonia in Great Britain.

 Mr. Lockington arrived in this country in 1978 and is a U.S. citizen.
 He is married to violinist Dylana Jenson.
 They live in Grand Rapids and have four children.